AlyshaJohnson/wedding-invites/README.md

 **Invite**

+The invite uses the information from the wedding object to display the relevant information to the user.

 ![Invite](/static/media/readme_images/invite.png)

 **Countdown Clock**

+A countdown clock to the big day.
+This uses the admin input of wedding date and time to count down to.

 ![Clock](/static/media/readme_images/clock.png)

 **Venue Information**

+The venue information is gathered from the wedding object.
+The site uses google maps api's to generate the latitude and longitude coordinates from the venue address input and displays these on the map.
+The venue elements on the screen are buttons to allow the user to toggle between the two venues on the map.

 ![Venue](/static/media/readme_images/venue.png)

 **List of hotels**

+A list of hotels generated from the hotels object in the database.

 ![Hotels](/static/media/readme_images/hotels.png)

 **Gallery**

+An image gallery showing images from the gallery object in the database.

 ![Gallery](/static/media/readme_images/gallery.png)

 **Profile page with editting**

+The profile page shows information about the user.
+This information can be editted by the user.

 ![Profile](/static/media/readme_images/profile.png)

 **Overview for admin**

+The overview to the admin user, gives a count of the number of certain objects in the database, for example, the number of RSVPs recieved verses the total number of guests.

 ![Admin](/static/media/readme_images/admin.png)

 **Send messages**

+Allows the admin to send an email to the guest list with any updates necessary before the big day.

 ![Message](/static/media/readme_images/message.png)